adibarbusoftlab/playgist/_posts/en/2023-10-04-play-store-security.md

 For an additional layer of protection, you might also want to consider installing a trusted antivirus or other security solution.
 These software tools are designed to identify and remove various forms of threats, including viruses, malware, and phishing attempts, and they continuously monitor your device for potential risks, providing real-time protection.

-By combining these security practices and staying vigilant while using your Android device, you can significantly reduce the risk of falling victim to cyber threats.
+By combining these security practices and use an antivirus, you can significantly reduce the risk of falling victim to cyber threats.

 ## Enable two steps authentication